barchewbacca/warehouse-app/README.md

 #### Client

-Run this command to make the frontend spinning:
+Keep the backend running.
+Open a new console tab and run this command to make the frontend spinning:

 ```sh
 npx nx serve warehouse